-It is important to note that the presence of other substances in addition to opioids does not necessarily indicate that they contributed to death, but only indicates that the substance was consumed around the time of death; therefore, this data should not be used to identify the number of individuals who died as a result of the indicated substances but should be used only to identify the number of people in whom these drug types were detected from toxicological testing or circumstantial evidence.
+It is important to note that co-occurrence of other drug types in addition to opioids does not necessarily indicate that they contributed to death.
+It only indicates that the drug was present in the decedent's system at the time of death; therefore, this data should not be used to identify the number of individuals who died as a result of the indicated drug class but should be used only to identify the number of people in whom these drug classes were detected from toxicological testing or circumstantial evidence.

-\These numbers may change as more information becomes available and coroner investigations are concluded
+^{}These numbers may change as more information becomes available and coroner investigations are concluded

-\\See Appendix D for a description of the specific substances in each substance category.
+^{}See Appendix D for a description of the specific substances in each substance category.
 Categories are subject to change.